 - Acorns offers a truly passive way to save money.
 This can be a critical strategy in turning non-savers into regular savers.
 Since you can save money by spending money, no special effort is required on your part.

-- The annual management fee of 0.25% is comparable to Betterment and Wealthfront, each of which also charges a 0.25% annual fee.
-And Wisebanyan charges zero fees and has no required minimum balance for their basic service.
+- The annual management fee of $1-3 is very low, particularly as your account grows.
+Betterment and Wealthfront each charge a 0.25% annual fee.
+Wisebanyan is comparable, as it charges zero fees and has no required minimum balance for their basic service.